-There is one nominee for election to the Company's Board this year: one Class II director named in the Proxy Statement to hold office until the 2027 annual meeting.
+There are two nominees for election to the Company's Board this year: two Class III directors named in the Proxy Statement to hold office until the 2028 annual meeting.

-The Board recommends a vote FOR the nominee.
+The Board recommends a vote FOR the nominees.

 2. RATIFICATION OF AUDITOR